openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 expected without any known issues.

-Even on Assisted Installer installed single control-plane node clusters it's trivial to add more workers by leverging the Assisted Installer's day-2 worker installation capabilities (after some minor DNS configuration issues which will be improved by the Assisted-Installer team, separately from this enhancement).
+Even on Assisted Installer installed single control-plane node clusters it's trivial to add more workers by leveraging the Assisted Installer's day-2 worker installation capabilities (after some minor DNS configuration issues which will be improved by the Assisted-Installer team, separately from this enhancement).